 Encryption is performed on

 custom fields.
-In other words the password string stored by the users are encrypted in database and cannot be discovered.
+In other words the password strings stored by the users are encrypted in the database and cannot be discovered.

 All other fields are in clear text in the database.

 Encryption is performed using Cipher AES with a 128 bits block size relying on Cipher Block Chaining (CBC).
-This technic uses:
+This technique uses:

 Initialization Vector(IV) which is generated for each new encryption

 saltkeywhich is defined by the Administrator of Teampass (and asked during installation) for all public Items.
 Notice that if you are using